 26. Add a search bar

 When a website only has a few pages, a search feature may seem unnecessary, as every piece of content is only a few clicks away.
 However, as the site grows, finding specific content can become complicated, frustrating visitors who may ultimately turn to competitors.
-Including a search bar on your web design gives visitors a quick and easy way to find everything on your site.
+Including a search bar on your web design gives visitors a quick and easy way to find everything.

 Research shows that 59 percent of visitors prefer a search bar on a website.
 While not every website requires a search feature, e-commerce sites with a wide range of product offerings can improve conversion rates and user experience by including one.
 If you have many pages on your website, ensure that the search bar is prominent on all pages to enhance the user experience.